mp30028/tryout-websockets/exhibits/05-stomp-mongo/b-person-app/readme.md

 # 05-stomp-mongo/a-person-app
-This version of the app switches out websocket with stomp-over-websockets and creates a publishing end point in the messaging controller.
+This version of the app uses stomp-over-websockets and removes the REST API completely and replaces it with Messaging-API.
-Everything else remains pretty much the same.

-In the next version 05-stomp-mongo/b-person-app will replace the REST-API fully with a Messaging-API